 Like human nails, tortoise beaks will continue to grow throughout their lives.

 Unfortunately, an overgrown break makes it difficult for tortoises to feed or defend themselves from predators.
 In extreme cases, an overgrown beak can make it impossible for a tort to close its mouth.

-So, offering tortoises food with a crunchy texture, such as cucumbers and squashes, is beneficial.
+Giving tortoises food with a crunchy texture, like cucumbers and squashes, is beneficial.

 Wild tortoises subsist on grasses, vegetables, weeds, and flowers.
-So, offering your tortoise the same diet every day can become monotonous and boring.
+So, offering your tortoise the same diet daily can become monotonous and boring.

-Cucumbers are a good source of fiber, which promotes digestion and healthy bowel movement.
-So, adding some cucumber into your tortoise’s diet can prevent constipation.
+Cucumbers are a good fiber source, promoting digestion and healthy bowel movement.
+So, adding some cucumber to your tortoise’s diet can prevent constipation.

-You can safely feed tortoises cucumber.
-In fact, in moderation, it’s a healthy dietary addition.
+You can safely feed tortoises sliced cucumber.
+In moderation, it’s a healthy dietary addition.